cert-manager/cert-manager/docs/tasks/upgrading/index.rst

 .. code:: shell

    kubectl apply \
+        --validate=false \
         -f https://github.com/jetstack/cert-manager/releases/download/<version>/cert-manager.yaml

 .. note::
-   If you are running kubectl v1.12 or below, you will need to add the ``--validate=false`` flag to your ``kubectl apply`` command above else you will receive a validation error relating to the ``caBundle`` field of the ``ValidatingWebhookConfiguration`` resource.
+   If you are running Kubernetes v1.15 or below, you will need to add the ``--validate=false`` flag to your ``kubectl apply`` command above else you will receive a validation error relating to the ``x-kubernetes-preserve-unknown-fields`` field in our ``CustomResourceDefinition`` resources.
-   This issue is resolved in Kubernetes 1.13 onwards.
-More details can be found in `kubernetes/kubernetes#69590`_.
+   This is a benign error and occurs due to the way ``kubectl`` performs resource validation.

 .. toctree::
    :maxdepth: 1